sp0x/onion-pi/README.md

 If you don't have a gmail account, you'll need to edit the yml script to change the ``@gmail.com`` domain appropriately.

-### 5) Setup WiFi Hotspot
+### 5) Setup WiFi OnionPi

-This last step is a placeholder for actually getting the OnionPi working, but does demonstrate that the wifi access point feature is functional.
 This sets up the pi as an access point in standalone network (NAT) mode as documented [here](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).

     ansible-playbook -i 192.168.1.131, \
       --become \